auth0/Auth0.swift/README.md

 ![Platform](https://img.shields.io/cocoapods/p/Auth0.svg?style=flat-square)
 ![Swift 5.5](https://img.shields.io/badge/Swift-5.5-orange.svg?style=flat-square)

-> ⚠️ This library is currently in **Beta** and has not had a complete security review.
+> ⚠️ This library is currently in **Beta**.
 We do not recommend using this library in production yet.
 As we move towards general availability, please be aware that releases may contain breaking changes.

 Swift SDK that lets you communicate efficiently with many of the [Auth0 API](https://auth0.com/docs/api) endpoints and enables you to seamlessly integrate the Auth0 login.

 **Migrating from v1?
-Check our [Migration Guide](V2_MIGRATION_GUIDE.md).**
+Check the [Migration Guide](V2_MIGRATION_GUIDE.md).**

 ---